HumanLearning2021/HumanLearningApp/summaries/sprint7.md

 This sprint I implemented the Navigation component, using the fragments I made last week.
 Most of my time was spent on 1) merging my teammate's PR's and converting them to fragments; 2) implementing the actual navigation component; 3) adapting the tests.
 I spent a lot of time this sprint, 4 days of work so north of 20 hours, but in the end I did not manage to merge, as there were still some glitches with the navigation and a couple tests were failing.

 ## Vial, Nicolas
+This week reworked all the interfaces so that we can use the application on phone and tablet in portrait or landscape mode while keeping a nice interface.
+I didn't encounter any big problems for this task.
+I then used a lot of time on Thursday to help Martin with his PR which is complicated to merge but we are finally very close to get it right.